Little Canada (attraction): History

 The exhibit was designed to be assembled and disassembled, allowing for it to be moved.
-The attraction was moved to 10 Dundas Street East in Toronto when 2 underground storeys of that building were vacated by GoodLife Fitness in mid 2019.
+The attraction was moved to 10 Dundas Street East in Toronto when two underground storeys of that building were vacated by GoodLife Fitness in mid-2019.
 They signed a 20-year lease for that location in August 2019.
 The destinations of the attraction are installed in two storeys covering 45000 sqft.

-The attraction was expected to open in July 2020, but was delayed as result of the COVID-19 pandemic in Ontario.
+The attraction was expected to open in July 2020, but was delayed as a result of the COVID-19 pandemic in Ontario.
+In 2023, Brad Ford was named president and CEO of the company.

 Destinations

 The attraction is split into a number of destinations, each representing some part of Canada.
 At its opening, these included Little Golden Horseshoe (Golden Horseshoe), Little Niagara (Horseshoe Falls and the city of Niagara Falls), Little Ottawa (Ottawa), Little Toronto (Toronto), Petit Quebec (Quebec City), and Little North (Northern Canada).
-The latter was still under construction when the attraction opened.
+The latter was still under construction when the attraction opened in 2021.
 Each destination undergoes a repeating 15-minute day cycle transition from sunrise to sunset.

 The key features of each destination are built to scale, with some landmarks and buildings based on the structure's blueprints.
 Each was digitally designed and split into pieces that were then laser cut from various materials, including balsa, plywood, and styrene.
 Members of the team designing a destination travel to the site, and each destination has an assigned ambassador who provides "insight into the culture of a place".

 The cost to design and build 1 sqft was between $500 and $1,200, depending on the complexity of the design; a rural scene would have little variation and fewer features than a city block.
 Each destination requires 9 to 12 months to complete.

+In November 2024, the attraction introduced Mini Media for out-of-home (OOH) advertisements embedded within the exhibits in scaled miniature billboards, transit shelters, murals, and other features.